duganchen/podfeeds/README.md

 [CLI app to get podcast feed URLs ](https://www.linuxquestions.org/questions/linuxquestions-org-member-success-stories-23/cli-app-to-get-podcast-feed-urls-4175656322/)

-Paste them into a file in the root directory (same one with files like go.mod), named "podcasts.yaml".
+Paste them into a file in the root directory (the one with files like go.mod), named "podcasts.yaml".
 Separate each line with a hyphen and a space.
 For example:

     - https://www.cbc.ca/podcasting/includes/wr.xml